biolab/scorange-hugo/content/blog/2019-04-exhausted-CD8+-Miller-NatImmunol2019.md

 +++

-Nobel prize in medicine 2018 was awarded for the discovery of cancer therapy by inhibition of negative immune regulation.
+The Nobel prize in medicine 2018 was awarded for the discovery of cancer therapy by inhibition of negative immune regulation.
 Since then the attempts to improve the results of the checkpoint blockade immunotherapy have highlighted the importance of understanding the heterogeneity of the cells.
 Here we will show how scOrange can be used in this expanding field of research by reproducing a part of the study by <a href="https://www.nature.com/articles/s41590-019-0312-6"> Miller <i>et al.</i></a> published in Nature Immunology this March.

 Namely, we will be comparing single cell expression profiles of T cells isolated from tumours (<b>TIL</b>) and from T cells during chronic viral infection with lymphocytic choriomeningitis virus (<b>LCMV</b>), to see whether the states of dysfunctional CD8<sup>+</sup> TILs are comparable to those of T cell exhaustion in LCMVs.

-Naturally, we first need to download data which was deposited on GEO database by Miller <i>et al.</i> in two supersets: <a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE122675"> GSE122675 </a>  - TIL superset and <a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE122712"> GSE122712 </a> - LCMV superset.
-Alternatively you can use Single Cell Datasets widget to load the Tumor infiltrating CD8+ and the CD8+ in chronic viral infection datasets.
+Naturally, we first need to download data which was deposited on the GEO database by Miller <i>et al.</i> in two supersets: <a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE122675"> GSE122675 </a>  - TIL superset and <a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE122712"> GSE122712 </a> - LCMV superset.
+Alternatively, you can avoiding having to download data from the GEO database by using the Single Cell Datasets widget to load the Tumor infiltrating CD8+ and the CD8+ in chronic viral infection datasets.

 Make sure you download files in MTX format, each superset into a separate folder, and rename files into <i>matrix.mtx</i>, <i>genes.tvs</i> and <i>barcodes.tvs</i>, since this is the format automatically recognised by the Load Data widget in scOrange.
 \